Armeno-Georgian War: Russian Revolution

-In the final months of World War I, the Ottoman Empire was poised to invaded both Armenia and Georgia.
-After the Georgians had signed the Treaty of Poti with Germany for protection, the Ottomans focused solely on Armenia, which defeated the Ottoman invasion at the Battles of Sardarabad and Karakilisa.
-After the Armistice of Mudros, the Ottomans retreated from the Lori Province, which Georgia laid claimed to and occupied in October 1918.
-Lori had a population that was 75% Armenian.
-In November and early December, the Armenians of Lori protested that Georgian troops, under the guise of "conducting investigations", robbed food and supplies from the homes of Armenian peasants and molested women.
-Similar crimes were committed by Georgian troops against Armenians behind the Georgian border at Akhalkalaki, which had a population that was over 90% Armenian.

 Initial clashes

 In early October 1918, the Ottomans pulled back from southern Lori, which eliminated the territorial buffer between Armenia and Georgia.
 The Armenian military quickly filled the void by taking control of much of southern Lori on 18 October and, in the absence of any resistance, probed further north.
-The first incident between Armenia and Georgia occurred the same day, when an Armenian army detachment seized the railway station in the village of Kober, near Tumanyan, and refused a subsequent demand from the Germans to withdraw.
+The first incident between Armenia and Georgia occurred the same day, when an Armenian army detachment seized the railway station in the village of Kober, near modern-day Tumanyan, and refused a subsequent demand from the Germans to withdraw.
 Another village, Korinj, was also seized.
 The Armenians withdrew when Georgia sent a detachment to confront them, but they later returned to Korinj and occupied Tsater.
-Armenia's ambassador to Tbilisi, Arshak Djamalian insisted that Armenian claims over Lori were indisputable, but his government wished and amicable solution "in the name of the century's-long brotherly relations of the two peoples".
-The Georgian government agreed with a peaceful settlement in principal.
-However, Armenian troops had to leave recently-occupied villages, and further operations within the Tiflis Governorate would be considered an act of war.
+Armenia's ambassador to Tbilisi, Arshak Djamalian, insisted that Armenian claims over Lori were indisputable, but that his government wished to pursue its claims solely by diplomatic means. the Armenian parliament sent a message to its Georgian counterpart declaring calling for an amicable solution "in the name of the centuries-long brotherly relations of the two peoples".
+The Georgian government agreed with a peaceful settlement in principle.
+However, Armenian troops had to leave recently occupied villages, and further operations within the Tiflis Governorate would be considered an act of war.
 The commander of the German military expedition reminded Djamalian that Germany was obliged to defend its protectorate.
 On October 24 the Georgian government declared martial law in Lori, deployed General Tsulukidze and ordered him to deal with armed formations behind Georgian lines.
 He was, however, instructed to avoid direct confrontation with the Armenian troops, who were occupying Korinj and Tsater.
 On October 26 the invading Armenian forces were ordered to return and left the two villages amid the deployment of a Georgian contingent in the area.

+In November and early December, the Armenians of Lori protested that Georgian troops, under the guise of "conducting investigations", robbed food and supplies from the homes of Armenian peasants and molested women.
+Georgian troops were accused of similar crimes at Akhalkalaki.
 The historian Christopher J. Walker compared the Georgian occupation of Lori to a "tsarist-style military bureaucracy".
 The historian Leo wrote:

-The Armenian government made attempts to solve the dispute diplomatically on 9 and 12 December, which the Georgian government rejected.
+The Armenian government made attempts to solve the dispute diplomatically on 9 and 12 December, which terms the Georgian government rejected.
 On 12 December, Armenian Prime Minister Hovhannes Kajaznuni sent the following message to his Georgian counterpart Noe Zhordania:

 Georgia had begun to prevent railroads from transporting foreign supplies into Armenia, which resulted in famine.